 Questions regarding admission tickets and test center assignments should be directed to LSAC at 215-504-3886 or at MPREinfo@LSAC.org.

 Each jurisdiction determines its own passing score on the MPRE.
 Any questions about admission requirements pertaining to MPRE scores should be directed to the bar admission agency in the jurisdiction to which an examinee is applying.
-Contact information for jurisdictions can be found in the Bar Admission Information section of our website.
+Contact information for jurisdictions can be found in the Jurisdiction Information section of our website.

 NCBE reports MPRE scores to the jurisdiction designated by the examinee in registration for the MPRE approximately five weeks after the examination.
 Examinees who would like to have their MPRE scores sent to other jurisdictions must submit a request to NCBE for an MPRE Score Report.
 All MPRE score services requests must be submitted through the examinee’s NCBE Account.